tewhatuora/api-standards/docs/api-development/02-API Design.md

 sense, for clarity and ease of use, to offer these as separate sub-resources, for example, notes or comments.

-It is important to aim for a granularity which will prevent business logic from leaking into the API e.g. requiring API calls to be made in a certain sequence to meet with internal business processes.
+It is important to aim for a granularity that will prevent business logic from leaking into the API e.g. requiring API calls to be made in a certain sequence to meet with internal business processes.
 With the imaging example, consider the impact of a fine-grained API being